Humanity aims for constant progress, movement towards a superior standard of living.

 But what happens when everything goes wrong instead?
-A mainstay of science fiction writing over the years has been to speculate about a future which has taken a distinct turn for the worse.
+Speculating about a future that has taken a distinct turn for the worse is a mainstay of science fiction writing.
 There's no beautiful end point, only a joyless, dysfunctional dystopia.

 Author: George Orwell

-A books so eerily prescient that a multitude of its terms are now commonplace in our modern world.
+1940 is so eerily prescient, a multitude of its terms are now commonplace in our modern world.
 Big Brother, Room 101, Newspeak and 2+2=5 all originate from Orwell’s classic tale.
-A disturbing, dystopian world of constant surveillance and government-controlled media for sure, but one which, uncomfortably, we recognise more as real life than when Orwell wrote it in 1949.
+A disturbing, dystopian world of constant surveillance and government-controlled media for sure, but one which, uncomfortably, we recognise more as real life than when published in 1949.

 Author: Aldous Huxley

 Inspired by the utopian novels of H.G.Wells, Huxley sought to write a book with a polar opposite prediction of the future.
 He managed it with some style, by painting an image of a cold world with numbing drugs, organised reproduction, no concept of family, and brainwashing from birth.
 While superficially a hedonistic environment, it soon becomes clear that this is no place to live: if you cannot feel pain, can you ever truly feel joy?